 Children with autism benefit from structure and routine, which should include mealtimes.
 They should eat at predictable times, with three meals and two snacks each day.
 Children can be offered water in between meals, but other foods and drinks between scheduled meals should be limited.

 Continue to put less-preferred foods on the table during meals.
 If these foods are removed completely, your child won’t have the opportunity to try new foods.
 New and nonpreferred foods should be given in small amounts, such as a single green pea or half of a grape, on a separate plate.
 By decreasing the amount of food you offer, your child is more likely to try the food.
+If your child is still having feeding issues, read more about our Feeding Program.

 We recognize that every child is unique and that the content of this article may not work for everyone.
 This content is general information and is not specific medical advice.
 We hope these tips will serve as a jumping-off point for finding the best approach to helping a child with autism.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.